symfony/symfony-docs/cookbook/service_container/shared.rst

 In the service container, all services are shared by default.
 This means that each time you retrieve the service, you'll get the *same* instance.
-This is often the behaviour you want, but in some cases, you might want to always get a *new* instance.
+This is often the behavior you want, but in some cases, you might want to always get a *new* instance.

 In order to always get a new instance, set the ``shared`` setting to ``false``